GenXXXX/mmpool/entries/README.md

 The smart contract saves the pairing of the `Ethereum account, entry hash, number of brackets` to the blockchain.
 The blockchain can be used as a proof of entry time.

-Entries can be submitted and resubmitted up until the tournament start time.
-Users must pay the transaction fee for each submission, so they are incentivized to submit their entry once and from a single account.
+Entries can only be submitted once for each Ethereum account and must be submitted at least an hour before the start of the first game.

+The current implementation can be found at [eth-mmpool](https://github.com/codynhat/eth-mmpool).

 ## Entry fees
 Along with all the costs from all modules that need to be paid at entry submission time, there is also the actual *entry fee* that goes towards the reward pool that must also be paid at submission time.